-If we fail to raise sufficient net proceeds from this offering to fund the Capital Acquisition Consideration, and cannot obtain alternative sources of financing, we will be unable to consummate the Capital Acquisition.
+If we fail to raise sufficient net proceeds from the Equity Offering to fund the Capital Acquisition Consideration, and cannot obtain alternative sources of financing, we will be unable to consummate the Capital Acquisition.

-If we are unable to raise sufficient funds from this offering, we will need to seek alternative sources of financing to fund the Capital Acquisition Consideration.
+If we are unable to raise sufficient funds from the Equity Offering, we will need to seek alternative sources of financing to fund the Capital Acquisition Consideration.
 We may not be able to obtain alternative sources of financing sufficient to fund the Capital Acquisition Consideration on terms acceptable to us, if at all.
 Moreover, no assurance can be provided as to the terms of such alternative financing.
 If we are unable to obtain sufficient financing, we will be unable to consummate the Capital Acquisition.
 In such event, we may terminate the Interest Purchase Agreement pursuant to its terms.
 Furthermore, if the Sellers terminate the Interest Purchase Agreement, under certain circumstances, we may be required to pay the Sellers \$5.0 million in cash as liquidated damages in accordance with the terms of the Interest Purchase Agreement.
-See "The Proposed Capital Acquisition," below.